zeeshanak23/javascript-training/collections/README.md

  b.
 Create a function `listAllProducts` that list all the products, order by manufacturing date

  c.
 Create a function, `listUsersByCity` that takes the city and users set as a parameter and list all the users in that city.

+ d.
+Create a function `listOrdersByUsers` that takes the orders set and products set as a parameter and returns a map of orders, where the key is the userId and value is the set of product brand name he has ordered.

+ e.
+Create a function `listOrdersOfProducts` that takes order set and products set as the parameter and returns a map of all the products, that has been ordered.
+The key of the returned map will be the brand name and the value will be the number of times the product has been ordered.

+ f.
+Create a function `sortProducts` that takes the product set and the field name as the parameter and returns an array of products that are sorted by the field name.
+For example if the function called - `sortProducts(products, "popularity")`, then the product set should be sorted by its popularity.

+ g.
+Create a function `mostPopularProductUsers` that takes the products, orders, and users as the parameter and returns an array of all the users who have ordered the product that has the highest popularity.